tournesol-app/tournesol/backend/README.md

 system using single script `scripts/ci/lint.sh`.

 You are encouraged to run this script locally before creating a new commit.
 Note that the script must be run from the root of the back end folder.

+### Run the checks

 ```shell
 # with a manually installed back end